 Mother Lode is now beginning its fifth decade.
 We cordially invite you to join us this season for another great year of outdoor adventure, fun and learning.
-Whether your choice is River Rafting, Challenge Ropes, Outdoor Education, Sustainable Practices or a combination of these programs, rest assured that we remain committed to doing everything possible to make your experience enjoyable, memorable and of the highest quality.
+Whether your choice is River Rafting, Challenge Ropes, Outdoor Education or a combination of these programs, rest assured that we remain committed to doing everything possible to make your experience enjoyable, memorable and of the highest quality.
 Our guides, facilitators and educators all have one goal – to exceed your expectations and achieve 100% satisfaction.

 See you on the river,

 Scott, Keith, Gabby, Jason, Randy and the whole MaLode Crew

-**If you are interested in more information on our efforts to promote a healthy planet, visit our ECOS Blog.
-You will find there our Greenhouse Gas Action Plan or GAP which began in 2007 and continues to evolve each year.
-We are pleased to report that through conservation measures, the use of solar hot water heating, using 100% waste vegetable oil in vehicles such as the ECO Bus, and our permaculture garden.
+**If you are interested in more information on our efforts to promote a healthy planet, visit our blog article describing the Greenhouse Action Plan or GAP which began in 2007.
+We are pleased to report that through conservation measures, the use of solar hot water heating, using 100% waste vegetable oil in vehicles such as the ECO Bus, photovoltaic electricity generation and our permaculture garden.
 By the 2008 season we had achieved a 30% overall reduction in our carbon footprint by the end of the 2008 season.
-This is well ahead of our initial goal adopted from the recommendations of the Intergovernmental Panel on Climate Change (IPCC) for a 20% reduction by 2012.
-Our carbon audit for 2012 is currently in progress and we look forward to posting the updated results on the ECOS blog.
+This was well ahead of our initial goal adopted from the recommendations of the Intergovernmental Panel on Climate Change (IPCC) for a 20% reduction by 2012.

-As part of the GAP we have also conducted successful letter writing campaigns in support of the extension of the federal Investment Tax Credit for Solar Power and California State Congresswoman Loni Hancock’s AB 2855 to establish “green jobs” training academies for our schools in California.
-The success of all these efforts now continues as part of our Sustainable Practices Program.
+As part of the GAP we also conducted successful letter writing campaigns in support of the extension of the federal Investment Tax Credit for Solar Power and California State Congresswoman Loni Hancock’s AB 2855 to establish “green jobs” training academies for our schools in California.